-During closure we did everything we could to enable our disadvantaged children to access and achieve primarily through using Seesaw as the learning platform with Oak Academy and White Rose Maths.
+During periods of school closure we did everything we could to enable our disadvantaged children to access and achieve primarily through using Seesaw as the learning platform with Oak Academy and White Rose Maths.
 In addition to this:

 - Staff were pro-active in identifying children who did not access Seesaw for remote learning.
-If children could not or did not access this provision then a number of things were put in place: - 1. paper packs were provided where children could work at own pace with offer of support if needed - daily/weekly phone calls made by staff to work through paper pack learning staff and child had identical pack - 3. zoom calls for 1:1 reading sessions - 4. zoom calls for bespoke provision tailored to child's interests/needs - 5. daily phonics sessions - 6. detailed learning logs kept - Every PP child was contacted and a plan put in place for each child - Co-ordinated triangulated support for all disadvantaged children involving DSL; Attendance officer; Emotional well-being teacher; SENDco and all staff.
+If children could not or did not access this provision, then a number of things were put in place: - paper packs were provided where children could work at own pace with offer of support if needed - 2. daily/weekly phone calls made by staff to work through paper pack learning staff and child had identical pack - 3. zoom calls for 1:1 reading sessions - 4. zoom calls for bespoke provision tailored to child's interests/needs - 5. daily phonics sessions - 6. detailed learning logs kept - Every PP child was contacted and a plan put in place for each child - Co-ordinated triangulated support for all disadvantaged children involving DSL; Attendance officer; Emotional well-being teacher; SENDco and all staff.
 Detailed logs kept.

-Over this last academic year we have continued to keep our PP Strategy Plan at the core of what we do.
-All staff have PP Passports detailing relevant information about each PP child.
-TA support is provided in each class to ensure our strategy plan targets can be implemented.
-Appropriate staff CPD is provided.
-Our 2021/2022 data is impacted by the fact that 13 PP children were also on the SEND register.
-(See Y6 case study information).
+Over the academic year 2021 - 2022 we continued to keep our PP Strategy Plan at the core of what we do.
+All staff had PP Passports detailing relevant information about each PP child.
+TA support was provided in each class to ensure our strategy plan targets could be implemented.
+Appropriate staff CPD was provided.

-Whole school attendance continued to be a focus for us both during school closure and this last academic year.
-Our Attendance Officer worked closely with all staff to monitor the attendance if appropriate and engagement with work.
+Whole school attendance continued to be a focus for us.
+Our Attendance Officer worked closely with all staff to monitor the attendance of all children.
 During closure, the Attendance Officer made phone calls every 3 days to particular families and carried out home safe and well checks every 10 days for known vulnerable families.
-This targeted approach has continued this year.
+This robust approach continued during 2021-2022.
+Our targeted attendance approach has ensured that: